 Originally published: September 23, 2016

 Tyler Bush is the Inquiries and Contact Centre Manager at the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition).
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition).
 The Investor Office sat down with Tyler to discuss his position, explain the role of the contact centre and the emerging trends that have his attention.

 I joined the OSC in February 2016 as the new manager of the Inquiries and Contact Centre where I’m fortunate to manage a department of highly-skilled professionals who provide exceptional service to over 15,000 people each year.